 My name is Daria (friends and family call me Dasha).
 I was born and raised in the South of Russia and was always fascinated by Eastern philosophies.
-I wasn't bad at languages or math either and my interest in education brought me to live in the U.S. I received my formal education in Economics, Art History and have an MBA.
-Regardless of my professional associations, I always kept an open mind towards different cultures.
-I am an avid traveler and love exploring cultures and traditions.
+I wasn't bad at languages and math and my interest in education brought me to the U.S. I received my formal education in Economics, Art History and Finance.
+Regardless of my professional associations, I keep an open mind towards cultures and spirituality.
+I am an avid traveler and love exploring traditions.

 I have been practicing and teaching yoga for over a decade now and discovered meditation shortly after my introduction to asana practice ( I practice Vinyasa and Ashtanga styles).
 Yoga practice gives you a strong healthy body.
 But your mind is where it all starts and yoga is not just a physical exercise.
 You practice the asanas to get yourself ready to move further - to meditation.
 The goal is to keep both mind and body in the best possible condition - healthy and strong.
 And to prepare yourself to sit still for extended periods of time.

 I went on to complete a 10-day silent meditation course in India, where I got introduced to an ancient Vipassana meditation.
 I stayed in the beautiful Northern Himalayas, a place called McLeod Ganj, Dharamshala where Dalai Lama and the Tibetan Government-in-Exile reside.